APaskey/dradrian/content/post/testing/index.md

 Antibody tests are used to check in blood for past exposure to SARS-CoV-2.
 These tests have limited value because they cannot tell if you are immune to COVID in the future.
 It could take 1-3 weeks for an antibody test to be positive after a person is infected and mounts an immune response (develops antibodies). *Accuracy* several weeks after infection is decent and, based on what is known currently, if there is a false result it is more likely to be a false positive.
 [Here’s what the CDC has to say about antibody testing.](https://www.cdc.gov/coronavirus/2019-ncov/lab/resources/antibody-tests-guidelines.html#anchor_1590264273029)

-*A positive test* means that a person was infected with SARS-CoV-2 or cross-reacting virus in the past.
+*A positive test* means that a person was infected with SARS-CoV-2 or a cross-reacting virus in the past.
 It does *not* mean that a person is currently infected (but they could be).

-*A negative test* means that a person either was not infected with SARS-CoV-2 (or cross-reacting virus) in the past or did not mount an immune response if they were.
+*A negative test* means that a person either was not infected with SARS-CoV-2 (or a cross-reacting virus) in the past or did not mount an immune response if they were.

 As I mentioned in my antigen testing [post](https://dradrian.netlify.app/post/ag_tests/), I really like the FDA’s communication on testing.
 [Check their site here!](https://www.fda.gov/consumers/consumer-updates/coronavirus-disease-2019-testing-basics) [And a printable flyer here!](https://www.fda.gov/media/140161/download) If you’d like to read another blog post about testing, you can check out this [blog from Harvard Medical School.](https://www.health.harvard.edu/blog/which-test-is-best-for-covid-19-2020081020734)